Artcs1/CSE518-HCI/README.md

  sudo apt-get install ffmpeg
 ```

+---

 ## Overview

-An accessible web application designed for visually impaired users to interact with images through voice commands and audio feedback.
+An accessible web MULTI-AGENT application designed for visually impaired users to interact with images through voice commands and audio feedback.
 The app provides image description, voice Q&A, and intelligent privacy masking for sensitive documents.

 ---